Uzbek River Force

-The Uzbek Navy, known officially as the River Force of Uzbek Frontier Committee are the naval arm of the Armed Forces of the Republic of Uzbekistan, serving under the Border Troops of the State Security Service.
+The Uzbek River Force, known officially as the River Force of Uzbek Frontier Committee are the mobile riverine force of the Armed Forces of the Republic of Uzbekistan, serving under the Border Troops of the State Security Service.

 History

 The naval development of the continental territory of Central Asia was started by the Russians back in the 19th century.
 During the period of the Russian Empire, the Aral Flotilla and the Amudarya River Flotilla of the Imperial Russian Navy operated between 1852 and 1917 in Russian Turkestan.
 During the Russian Civil War, the Soviet Navy acquired military fleets.
 In the Aral Sea, a special division of ships near the Uzbek Soviet Socialist Republic functioned as part of the Caspian Flotilla.
 In 1943, a Russian naval base was founded in Tashkent.
-During the Soviet–Afghan War, it patrolled the on the river section from the settlement of Nizhny Panj in the Tajik SSR.
+During the Soviet–Afghan War, it patrolled the river section from the settlement of Nizhny Panj in the Tajik SSR.
 After 1991, the base came under the jurisdiction of the new Uzbek republic.
-The new naval force was raised from the Termez Brigade of Frontier Escort Ships, which was formerly subordinated to KGB, notably protecting the Soviet-Afghan border at the Amu Darya.
+The new naval force was raised from the Termez Brigade of Frontier Escort Ships, which was formerly subordinated to the Central Asian Border District of the KGB Border Guard, notably protecting the Soviet-Afghan border at the Amu Darya.